OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/opensdn-routing-policy-sp-features.rst

 .. note::

-   The Tungsten Fabric WebUI and REST APIs enable you to configure a BGP routing policy and then assign it to a virtual network, but the routing policy will not be applied if the virtual network is attached to an L3VPN.
+   The OpenSDN WebUI and REST APIs enable you to configure a BGP routing policy and then assign it to a virtual network, but the routing policy will not be applied if the virtual network is attached to an L3VPN.